jedwards1211/breakout/Breakout/README.txt

 Right Click + Drag: move up/down/left/right relative to the current view orientation

+Shift + Right Click + Drag:
+	Up/Down: move forward and backward horizontally
+	Left/Right: pan

+Holding Ctrl while dragging makes the motion 10X slower, so you can have finer control.

 SEARCHING

 To immediately select and fly to all surveys starting with the designation ALP, type "ALP" into the "Filter:" field in the survey table